traja-team/traja/docs/source/predictions.rst

 .. note::
     LSTMs work better with data between -1 and 1.
 Therefore the data loader scales the data.
-To view the data in the original coordinate system, you need to invert the scaling with the returned `scaler`.

 .. code-block:: python

     batch_size = 10 # How many sequences to train every step.
-Constrained by GPU memory. num_past = 10 # How many time steps from which to learn the time series num_future = 5 # How many time steps to predict split_by_id = False # Whether to split data into training, test and validation sets based on
+Constrained by GPU memory. num_past = 10 # How many time steps from which to learn the time series num_future = 10 # How many time steps to predict split_by_id = False # Whether to split data into training, test and validation sets based on
                         # the animal's ID or not.
 If True, an animal's entire trajectory will only
                         # be used for training, or only for testing and so on.